skeeto/skeeto.github.com/_posts/2016-12-27-Elfeed-Domain-Specific-Language-Compilation.markdown

 using it more often.
 Compared to parsing XML text, it's virtually free.

+When it came time to validate my DSL compiler, I was *really* happy that Elfeed had a test suite.
+I essentially rewrote a core component from scratch, and passing all of the unit tests was a strong sign that it was correct.
+Many times that test suite has provided confidence in changes made both by me and by others.

 I'll end by describing another possible application: Apply this technique to regular expressions, such that static strings containing regular expressions are compiled into Elisp/byte-code via macro